renaissance-publishing/renaissance/content/chapters/28-building-characters.md

 While the *Scholar* and *Jack of All Trades* classes can help, no one Analyst could ever possibly cover all—or even most—of the areas of knowledge that a group might require.

 Practically, its important to make sure that every character picks up at least a few ranks in the Knowledge skills that represent their ares of expertise.
-(Since you'll have supporting skills—like Research—that many of other characters won't, your skills as an Analyst will still be essential.)
+(Since you'll have supporting skills — like Research—that many of other characters won't, your skills as an Analyst will still be essential.)

 ### Building an Analyst